ODIN-fire/odin-rs/odin_book/src/install.md

 The name of the ❬odin-root-dir❭ can be chosen at will.
 You can have several root dirs with different odin versions/branches and/or resource files.
 An installation as outlined above does not require any environment variables to be set.

-Resource directories (configs/, assets/ and data/) can be populated upon demand later-on - please see the [odin_build] documentation for further details.
+Resource directories (configs/, assets/ and data/) can be populated upon demand later-on - please refer to the [`odin_build`](odin_build/odin_build.md) documentation for further details.

 On a Unix/macOS system this amounts to a sequence of commands like:
 ```shell